-In adopting ASC 842, the Company elected the package of practical expedients which, among other things, allowed it to retain the classification of its leases in place at the effective date of ASC 842.
+In adopting ASC 842, in the year ended December 31, 2019, the Company elected the package of practical expedients which, among other things, allowed it to retain the classification of its leases in place at the effective date of ASC 842.

 The Company's corporate headquarters are located in London, United Kingdom.
-As of December 31, 2019 and 2018, the Company leased space at this location from Imperial (Forest House) Limited under a ten year lease, the term of which commenced in September 2015.
+As of December 31, 2020, and 2019, the Company leased space at this location from Imperial (Forest House) Limited under a ten year lease, the term of which commenced in September 2015.
 The lease included an option for the Company to lease additional space within a 15-month period, which the Company exercised in October 2016.
 The exercise of the option resulted in a separate new lease with a concurrent term through August 2025.
 The Company and the landlord has the option to early terminate both leases in September 2020 and the landlord has the option to give notice to terminate the lease from September 2020 onward.
-The Company has measured its right-of-use assets and lease liabilities based on lease terms ending in September 2025, as the Company is reasonably certain it will not terminate the lease prior to September 2025.
+The Company has measured its right-of-use assets and lease liabilities based on lease terms ending in September 2025.
+The landlord exercised its option to give notice in September 2020 to terminate the Forest House lease and pay the Company a break-lease payment fee in September 2021.
+The Company recorded a \$1.3 million gain upon the notice of lease termination and lease incentive receivable of \$1.2 million in the third quarter of 2020.
 In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
 These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.